-If you are debt free, your bank account looks healthy, you have all your outgoings covered, and you are happy with your emergency fund and other savings pots, then maybe you can loosen your purse strings a little.
+If you are debt free, your bank account looks healthy, you have all your outgoings covered, your emergency fund is full, and you are meeting your other savings goals, then maybe you can afford to loosen your purse strings a little.

-All financial experts recommend that your ‘emergency savings fund’ should have enough money in it to keep you going for anything between six months to a year if your circumstances should suddenly change - such as with redundancy or illness.
-This includes all bills, rent, car payments, phone charges, food costs; everything.
+All financial experts recommend that your ‘emergency savings fund’ should have enough money in it to keep you going for anything between three months to a year if your circumstances should suddenly change – due to events such as redundancy or illness.
+This includes all bills, rent, car payments, phone charges, food costs: everything.

-3. All your eggs in one basket is not a good plan.
+#3 Saving all your eggs in one basket is never a good plan.

-We were all around for the 2008 crisis.
-We all saw what happened to Northern Rock.
-All your eggs in one basket has famously never been a good plan (there’s even a saying about it), so if you are talking major amounts of money here then we recommend spreading them across a number of institutions.
-The current savings protection limit in the UK is £85k.
-This means that if something happens to the bank, you will only be guaranteed to have 85k of your money returned to you.
-So if you have more than that it is something worth thinking about.
+Putting all your eggs in one basket has famously never been a good plan.
+The FSCS savings protection limit in the UK is currently £85,000.
+This means that if something happens to the bank, you will only be guaranteed to have £85,000 of your money returned to you.

 If you have more than this amount in savings it’s recommended that you spread it across numerous banks in order to guarantee the protection of your money.
 Even if you don’t, the fate of Northern Rock can serve as a very recent reminder that for peace of mind it may be better for you to have accounts in more than one bank.